richgel999/ufo_data/bin/anon_pdf.md

 *   [https://archive.org/details/huntforzeropoint0000cook/page/74/mode/1up](https://archive.org/details/huntforzeropoint0000cook/page/74/mode/1up)
 *   [https://documents.theblackvault.com/documents/SilverBug/AFD-070114-006.pdf](https://documents.theblackvault.com/documents/SilverBug/AFD-070114-006.pdf)

-Note: John Frost’s son states he uncovered a file in the Canadian National Archives that shows Frost traveled to West Germany in 1953 and met with a German aviation engineer who claimed to have worked on disc-shaped aircraft.
+>**_Note_**: John Frost’s son states he uncovered a file in the Canadian National Archives that shows Frost traveled to West Germany in 1953 and met with a German aviation engineer who claimed to have worked on disc-shaped aircraft.
 The German said the project was underway near Prague

-in 1944-45 and the saucer was flight tested, but destroyed in the final few weeks of the war.
+>in 1944-45 and the saucer was flight tested, but destroyed in the final few weeks of the war.

 **(PUBLIC DOMAIN)** - 1955 — Physicist Louis Witten states he was recruited by George S. Trimble, VP for Aviation and Advanced Propulsion Systems at the Glenn L. Martin Company, into the Research Institute for Advanced Studies (RIAS).
 Witten states Trimble recruited him to develop anti-gravity, and in 2013, stated anti-gravity was “discovered” in this project.
 Witten suggests several ideas were tested including using an isotope of bismuth, but does not give details.
 The Glenn L. Martin Company evolved into Martin-Marietta and merged with Lockheed in 1995.